brownieboy/react-dragdrop-test-simple/readme.md

 ##Advantages & Disadvantages
 The major advantage is that it actually works!
-And works everywhere, including mobile.
+And works everywhere, including mobile (courtesy of the jquery-ui-touch-punch plugin).

 The disadvantages are that ReactJS plus jQuery plus jQuery-ui is a pretty heavy set of dependencies, even when minified.
 You can, however, cut jQuery-ui down to just the essentials needed for its .sortable() functionality.